ULL-ESIT-PAI-2025-2026/2025-2026-pai-platform-game-adrian-bruno-ezequiel/README.md

 npm start
 ```

-Then open your browser at `http://localhost:8080` (or whichever port the dev server uses).
+Then open your browser at `http://localhost:8080`.

 ### Build & Run